 - Let your conveyancing solicitor know you are buying with a Help to Buy ISA or LISA as they may levy a charge for the administration work involved.

 Can my partner and I both get one?

 - Accounts are available one per person – so couples or friends buying together could each get a bonus.

-Can I use my Help to Buy ISA savings as a deposit on a property?
+Can I use my savings as a deposit on a property?

 - No you can’t.
 This is something that has been the subject of some controversy as it was originally thought that the initiative would help struggling first time buyers to raise a deposit.
 Instead the savings will be added to the mortgage funds on completion.

 - If you don’t buy a home with your Help to Buy ISA you won’t get a bonus.

 - BUT if you don’t buy a home with your LISA and need to withdraw the money before you are 60 the situation is much worse.
 You will have to pay back the government bonus that has been paid to you annually.

 - It is also worth noting that there is no guarantee that future governments will maintain these offers, meaning there could be a risk to bonuses.

 What happens if the house I am buying with my ISA falls through?